Your cart looks a little empty!Continue Shopping

 Premium Pinot Noir growing regions include Burgundy in France, Pfalz in Germany, and Santa Barbara in the USA.

 Like Merlot, Cabernet Sauvignon is grown all over the world in a wide range of climates.
 Large volumes of Cabernet Sauvignon are used for mass-produced, cheap wines.
 (Doesn’t sound appealing?
-We agree, which is why the Cab we use for our Red is made in small batches with sustainably farmed grapes.)
+We agree, which is why the Cab we use for our Red is made in small batches with sustainably farmed grapes, for that distincitve and elegant Cabernet Sauvignon taste.)

 The grape is deep black and produces wine that’s very high in tannins.
 Cabernet Sauvignon wine has distinct berry flavors, such as blackcurrants, but also savory notes like bell pepper.